wu-semsys/SENSE-Core/README.md

 Configuration files with the file ending `host.json` are intended to be used for development only.
 As an example, if you want to work on the data_ingestion module, you can start all other modules within their corresponding containers and execute the data_ingestion script with its corresponding data_ingestion.host.json on your host machine.

 ### Configuration Files for Operation
 Configuration files with the file ending `docker.json` are intended to be used when running the module in its corresponding container.
 They are supplied to the containers via volume mounts.
-As the SENSE Core is not intended to be executed, configuration files with the file ending `docker.json` should only be located in the corresponding instantiations.
+As the SENSE Core is not intended to be executed, configuration files with the file ending `docker.json` should only be located in the corresponding instances.
 However, we provide templates for `docker.json` configuration files also via the [Use Case Template](https://git.ai.wu.ac.at/sense/use-case-template) repository.

 ## GitLAB CI/CD
 CI/CD build instructions for each image are defined in .gitlab-ci.yml.